spesmilo/electrum-protocol/docs/protocol-methods.rst

   *verbose*

-    Whether a verbose coin-specific response is required.
+    Whether the verbose bitcoind response is required.

 **Result**

   If *verbose* is :const:`false`:

+    A dictionary with the following keys:

     * `success`
         * Type: bool
         * Value: Indicating the result of the package submission
-    * `replaced_txs`
-        * Type: Optional[List[str]]
-        * Value: Txids of replaced transactions
     * `errors`
         * Type: Optional[List[Dict]]
-        * Value: Error message and txid of transactions that were not accepted
+        * Value: Error message and txid (NOT wtxid) of transactions that were not accepted

   If *verbose* is :const:`true`: